UKHomeOffice/brp_enquiry_forms/README.md

 $ npm run dev
 ```

-**Select one of the following journeys to see the applcation in action**
+Then select one of the following journeys to see the applcation in action

 - [Collection](http://localhost:8080/collection)
 - [Someone else](http://localhost:8080/someone-else)